kopia/kopia/site/content/docs/Getting started/_index.md

 2339ab4739bb29688bf26a3a841cf68f jarek@jareks-mbp:/Users/jarek/Projects/Kopia/site/node_modules
 ```

-## Examining Repository Structure
+#### Examining Repository Structure

-Kopia provides low-level commands to examine the contents of repository, perform maintenance actions and get deeper insight into how data is laid out.
+Kopia CLI provides low-level commands to examine the contents of repository, perform maintenance actions, and get deeper insight into how the data is laid out.

+> REMINDER: This guide does not cover all of the commands available via Kopia CLI.
+Refer to the [command-line reference](../reference/command-line/) page to learn about all the available commands.

-### BLOBs
+##### BLOBs

-We can list the files in the repository using `kopia blob ls`, which shows how kopia manages snapshots.
-We can see that repository contents are grouped into Pack files (starting with `p`) and indexed using Index files (starting with `n`).
-Both index and pack files are encrypted, which makes it impossible to get data and metadata about snapshotted files without knowing the password.
+We can list the files in a repository using `kopia blob ls`, which shows how Kopia manages snapshots.
+We can see that repository contents are grouped into pack files (starting with `p`) and indexed using index files (starting with `n`).
+Both index and pack files are [encrypted](../features/#end-to-end-zero-knowledge-encryption):

 ```
 $ kopia blob ls